Online ISSN: 2075-6240

 Article Processing Charges

-The publication of an article in Journal of Phytology incurs an Article Processing Charge (APC) of $275 (Two Hundred and Seventy Five US dollars).
+The publication of an article in the Journal of Phytology incurs an Article Processing Charge (APC) of $275 (Two Hundred and Seventy Five US dollars).

 Articles are accepted or rejected for publication solely based on merit (after the peer review and revisions).
 The APC will be charged to the author(s) upon acceptance of his/her article and the payment options will be notified to the corresponding / submitting author.

 There is a provision for partial waiver if the authors are from Low-income or Lower-middle-income economies as defined by the World Bank.
-The APC waiver should be requested in writing to email@example.com and approved from the Editorial Office of Journal of Phytology before submission of article.
+The APC waiver should be requested in writing to firstname.lastname@example.org and approved from the Editorial Office of Journal of Phytology before submission of the article.

 The Journal of Phytology does not have an article submission fee.